A Higgs category for the cluster variety of triples of flags: Comparison with the cosingularity category

 is fully faithful.
 More precisely, it induces isomorphisms in the complexes $\tau_{\leq 0}\RHom$. \end{proposition}

 \begin{proof} This follows from Lemma~\ref{lemma: dual of connective} and Proposition~\ref{prop: bijection in Hom}. \end{proof}

 Let us recall from section~\ref{ss: The Higgs category} that $\cR$ is the full subcategory of $\cp\subseteq \ch$ whose objects are the direct sums of objects $G_{-1} P$ and $G_0 P'$, where $P$ and $P'$ belong to $\Pi_2(\proj kQ)$.
-The {\em large cosingularity category} of $\cR$ is the quotient
+Recall that the large cosingularity category of $\cR$ is the quotient

 where $\Pvd(\cR_{dg})$ is the localizing subcategory of $\cd(\cR_{dg})$ generated by $\pvd(\cR_{dg})$.

 \begin{lemma} The inclusion $\cR_{dg} \subset \cp_{dg}$ induces an equivalence

 \end{lemma}